tokay-lang/tokay-lang.github.io/content/documentation.md

 Sequences are a fundamental and powerful feature of Tokay, as you will see later.
 We will only discuss their syntax and simple examples here for now.

 Every single value, call, expression, control-flow statement or even block is considered as an item.
 We will discuss blocks shortly.
-Those items can be chained to a sequences directly in every line of a Tokay program.
+Those items can be chained to a sequence directly in every line of a Tokay program.
 ```tokay
 1 2 3 + 4    # results in a list (1, 2, 7)
 ```